SwoopGT/Steam-Games-Recommender-System-using-Apple-Turicreate/README.md

 Steam is a video game digital distribution service provided by Valve.
 It is the largest platform in the video game distribution genre by player base.[1]

-Users of steam can download games digitally in to their profile library.
+Users of Steam can download games digitally into their profile library.
 Games can be purchased and gifted between users and these games stay until deleted by the user himself.

-The Kaggle completion involving dataset for steam users and the games in their libraries was used for the analysis.
-Further information provided was the amount of hours a particular user has played the game.
+Kaggle completion involving datasets for steam users and the games in their libraries was used for the analysis.
+Further information provided was the number of hours a particular user has played the game.
 The aim of the analysis was to build a recommender system which could accurately suggest games to other users which they haven’t played yet.

 </br>

 ## 2.Business Problem

 The main question is- depending upon the number of games purchased by the users and the amount of time in hours spent in playing the games, what different games can be suggested to different users using a recommender system?
 This report aims to put forward an analysis of building a recommender system to recommend games to users with similar interests.